La Jérusalem délivrée

 La Jérusalem délivrée is a 1712 French opera in a prologue and five acts by Duke Philippe II, Duke of Orléans, the future Regent of France.
-The libretto by Hilaire-Bernard Requeleyne was based on La Gerusalemme liberata by Tasso.
+The libretto by Hilaire-Bernard Requeleyne was based on Torquato Tasso's Gerusalemme liberata.
 The opera was performed in the Galerie des cerfs of the Château de Fontainebleau, by the musique du roi.
+Philippe d’Orléans had already staged one opera with his music teacher Gervais in 1705, Penthée.
+Both the operas share atypical style and orchestration.